The Divorce Survival Guide

 Unclassified fingerprints

-September 5, 2019|Fingerprinting & Background Checks|
+September 5, 2019|Fingerprinting & Background Check Blog Topics|

 How do I get a police clearance if my fingerprints are unclassified?
 There are many reasons why your fingerprints may be of poor quality or unclassified.
 They include: PHYSICAL REASONS: You have lots of wrinkles; Your fingerprint ridges are worn due to the type of work that you do; Your fingerprints are illegible due to medical condition; Your hands are very sweaty and cause your fingerprints to smudge easily; Your hands are very dry; Due to deformity, it was difficult to take clear fingerprints; or You have scars or missing fingers.
 TECHNICAL REASONS Not enough pressure was applied (fingerprint[...]